 In addition to his duties with DRS, Governor Ned Lamont named Commissioner Boughton as his senior advisor for infrastructure in December of 2021.
 In this role, Commissioner Boughton acts as the Lamont administration’s senior voice on infrastructure.
 He coordinates a multi-agency approach to administering $245 million in funds received to date from the bipartisan Infrastructure Investment and Jobs Act.
 Commissioner Boughton and his infrastructure team ensure that the investments made with these federal funds are coordinated, strategic, and equitable.

-Born and raised in Danbury, Commissioner Boughton attended Danbury public schools and graduated from Danbury High School in 1982.
+Born and raised in Danbury, Mark attended Danbury public schools and graduated from Danbury High School in 1982.
 Upon graduation, he remained in his home state and attended Central Connecticut State University, earning a Bachelor of Science in History.
 He went on to receive his Master's in Educational Psychology from Western Connecticut State University in Danbury.

 Mark served in the United States Army Reserve from 1983-89, where he achieved the rank of Sergeant.
 He returned to Danbury High School in 1987 to teach Social Studies.
 As a highly regarded educator, he continues to be a leading advocate of quality education for all children.

 Having always had a deep love for public service, Mark served as a member of the Danbury Planning Commission from 1995-98 and later went on to serve three years as Connecticut's 138th District State Representative.
 During his time as State Representative, he achieved a perfect voting record in the General Assembly, where he was ranking member of the Environment Committee and a member of the Education Committee.